Must know about acne

 - Family history- Genetics plays a role in acne.
-If both parents experienced acne, there’s a chance that you will develop it also.
+If both parents experienced acne, there’s a chance that you will develop it as well.

 - Hormonal changes- These changes are common in teenagers, women, girls, and people using certain medications, including those containing corticosteroids, androgens, or lithium.

 - Greasy or oily substances around your working environment- You may develop acne where your skin comes into contact with oily lotions and creams or with grease in a working area, such as a kitchen.

 - Friction or pressure on your skin- This can be caused by the things we used like tight collars or clothing, cellphones, helmets, backpacks etc.

 - Stress- This doesn’t cause acne, but if you have acne already, stress may make it worse and may even lead you to mood disorders.

 Here are the self-care tips and remedies you can do at home:

 - Shower after doing your daily activities.
 Oil and sweat on your skin can lead to breakouts.
 Just take a rest first before taking a shower.

 - Wash the area where the acne is, if possible wash it twice a day.
 Washing will remove excess oil and dead skin cells.
 Limit to twice a day only because too much washing can irritate the skin and will result in further problems.
 Use gentle cleanser and use oil-free, water-based skin care products for the affected areas.

 - Use non-oily makeup.
 Choose to use those oil-free cosmetics that won’t clog pores and those won’t irritate the skin.

 - At night, before going to bed make sure to remove your makeup.
 Going to sleep with cosmetics on your skin can clog your pores.
-Also, it’s a good idea to throw out old makeup and regularly clean the cosmetic products that you are using.
+Furthermore, it’s a good idea to throw out old makeup and regularly clean the cosmetic products that you are using.
 Make sure to store them in a non-dusty area.
 Always check the expiration before using.